astral-sh/ruff-vscode/README.md

 | ----------------------------------- | -------------------------------- |
 | Ruff: Fix all auto-fixable problems | Fix all auto-fixable problems.   |
 | Ruff: Restart Server                | Force restart the linter server. |

+## Requirements

+This extension requires a version of the VSCode Python extension that supports Python 3.7+.
+Ruff itself is compatible with Python 3.7 to 3.11.

 ## Development